josh-feng/pool/README.md

 print(v1.['<'])                     --> nil
 ```

-The constructor and destructor are not accessible.
+The constructor and destructor are not accessible directly.

 **Example: Member Function Override**